 A lot of people ask me “Steve, why did you decide to go into radio?“ Well, I’ll never forget what my high school guidance counselor said to me “The world needs ditch diggers too...”
 Actually, that might have been Judge Smails from Caddyshack.
 Either way, I took those words to heart and set off to become the worlds best ditch digger.
 You know what; I suck as a ditch digger.
 Now that scared me!
 So I fell back on the only career opportunity I had left....radio.

 I worked in Cincinnati radio for about five years before moving to Greenville, South Carolina.
 Everyday I was there I was called “a yankee” and forced to eat my weight in collard greens.
 After two years of that, I had to get back to the Midwest.
 I worked at a couple of radio stations in Indianapolis.
 Then in 2004 I made the move to Omaha.
 Waking up early and playing great Classic Rock on CD 105.9 was the best career decision I’ve ever made.

 I have been married to Tina, the most understanding woman in the world, for 20 great years.
-I have a son, Riley who is 12 years-old and is a little copy of me (poor kid) and a daughter Delaney who is 9 and is even more dramatic than any Hollywood actress!
+I have a son, Riley who is a little copy of me (poor kid) and a daughter Delaney who is even more dramatic than any Hollywood actress!